aheckmann/gm/README.md

 First download and install [GraphicsMagick](http://www.graphicsmagick.org/)

 then either use npm:

     npm install gm

 or clone the repo:

     git clone git://github.com/aheckmann/gm.git

 ## Examples:

   Check out the [examples](http://github.com/aheckmann/gm/tree/master/examples/) directory to play around.
-  Also take a look at the [Extending gm](http://wiki.github.com/aheckmann/gm/extending-gm) page to see how to customize gm to your own needs.
+  Also take a look at the [extending gm](http://wiki.github.com/aheckmann/gm/extending-gm) page to see how to customize gm to your own needs.

 ## Constructor: